PranavPipariya/slug-park-duels/README.md

 Slug Park Duels is a multiplayer RPG built in Godot 4.
 Players have to capture slugs, engage in fast-paced duels across the terrain, incorporating physics-based movement and dynamic environments.

-The game was originally developed for a StackTooDeep hackathon submission.
+The game was originally developed for StackTooDeep hackathon submission.

 ## Playable Build